Skip to Content

 Finished Size Approximately:

-Example size is Small to XL ( other size to make it bigger by add more chain to foundation chain, detail in the pattern)
+Example size is Small to XL (another size to make it bigger by adding more chain to the foundation chain, detail in the pattern)

 Measurement.